Alexey336/OSX-KVM/README.md

-### This fork was made for my personal needs and may not be suitable for your.
+### This fork was made for my personal needs and may not be suitable for you.
 Instead, use the [original author's project](https://github.com/kholia/OSX-KVM)

 ### Note